-Mumbai records 1,377 new Covid cases, Delhi reports 496 infections as surge in daily count continues
+Covid: Mumbai records 70% jump, Delhi reports a nearly 50% increase in daily infection count

 Maharashtra reported 2,172 coronavirus cases and 22 deaths.